-(E) A description of the Local Board's strategic vision and goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment), including goals relating to the performance accountability measures based on primary indicators of performance described in Section 116(b)(2)(A) of the Workforce Innovation and Opportunity Act in order to support Local Area economic growth and economic self-sufficiency.
+(D) A description of the Local Board's strategic vision and goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment), including goals relating to the performance accountability measures based on primary indicators of performance described in Section 116(b)(2)(A) of the Workforce Innovation and Opportunity Act in order to support Local Area economic growth and economic self-sufficiency.

 The Southern Maryland Workforce Development Board's strategic vision for preparing an educated and skilled workforce inclusive of youth and individuals with barriers to employment in order to support the local area economic growth and economic self-sufficiency is to guide the Southern Maryland workforce delivery system in developing a skilled workforce that meets the needs of businesses and strengthens the local economy.
+The local area is committed to eliminating barriers to employment that workforce system customers have to maximize their opportunity for increased earnings capacity.
+Partner interactions and collaboration will assist in identifying and accessing resources to eliminate barriers.

-Strategic Goals:
+Southern Maryland Strategic Goals:

-- 1. Create a workforce system that is relevant to business customers. - 2.
-Establish a sector partnership and career pathway model to grow the talent pipeline of new and emerging in-demand industries and occupations. - 3.
+1. Create a workforce system that is relevant to business customers.

+- 2. Establish a sector partnership and career pathway model to grow the talent pipeline of new and emerging in-demand industries and occupations. - 3.
 Embrace a customer-centric methodology that serves diverse populations and informs improved processes and procedures. - 4.
 Identify industries that have sustainable wage and career opportunities. - 5.
 Support dynamic partner alignment and integration to better serve business customers and jobseeker clients. - 6.
 Document evidence-based return on investment through a performance management dashboard to track employment, retention, wages, and educational attainment.